-The Filter by Geometry tool filters features by a spatial relationship with another dataset.
-Features for which the spatial relationship evaluates as true are retained.
+The Filter by Geometry tool filters features by a spatial relationship with other features in the same feed or those of another feed or dataset.
+Features that the spatial relationship evaluates as true are retained.

-- A real-time analytic uses the Filter by Geometry tool to retain only the incoming records from a feed where the feature geometry intersects a polygon dataset of port areas.
+- A real-time analytic uses the Filter by Geometry tool to retain only the incoming records from a feed in which the feature geometry intersects a polygon dataset of port areas.

-- A big data analytic uses the Filter by Geometry tool to retain only features where the feature geometry enters a polygon dataset representing service areas.
+- A big data analytic uses the Filter by Geometry tool to retain only features in which the feature geometry enters a polygon dataset representing service areas.

 - The tool evaluates a user-defined spatial relationship between the target features and a specified join dataset.

-Defines the criteria used to spatially filter the target features.
-Spatial relationships include:
+Specifies the criteria used to spatially filter the target features.
+Spatial relationships include the following:

-When operating a stateful manner, this setting defines the longest anticipated period of time between observations for each track.
+When operating in a stateful manner, this parameter specifies the longest anticipated period of time between observations for each track.

-The Filter by Geometry tool does not alter incoming features, so the output layer will contain the same fields and attribute values as the incoming features.
+The Filter by Geometry tool does not alter incoming features; the output layer will contain the same fields and attribute values as the incoming features.